teocci/RealtimeBoard/README.md

     Note.
 You can delete the code that you added to websocket.js for testing the endpoint.

-6. Add the following line (in bold) to the bottom of index.html to load js/board.js.
+6. Add the following line to the bottom of index.html to load js/board.js.

     ```
             </table>